krobin-AIML-agent/knowledge-vault-architecture-resources/AI Automation Stack.md

 ## License

-This stack documentation is maintained by DMC and is provided as-is for educational and professional use.
+This stack documentation is provided as-is for educational and professional use.

 ---